- Home

 Get help on the DVS 24-hour support line by calling 425-25-ABUSE, or read about more resources.
 Learn more about the mission of DVS by visiting https://dvs-snoco.org/who-we-are/.

-We encourage everyone walking to wear purple, in support of Domestic Violence Awareness Month.
-We look forward to seeing you there!
+We encourage everyone walking to wear purple in support of Domestic Violence Awareness Month.

 How can I join the effort?